erlang/otp/HOWTO/SBOM.md

 #### Add `under_investigation`

 For vendor CVEs, it may make sense to communicate with the ecosystem that a CVE for vendor X is under investigation.
-If it is trivial to know whether we are affected, one could skip this step and add directly the `fixed`, or `vulnerable` statements.
+If it is trivial to know whether we are affected, one could skip reporting `under_investigation` and add directly the `fixed`, or `vulnerable` statements.

 To update or insert VEX statements for OTP-29, update the `make/openvex.table` and run: